MaestroError/php-heic-to-jpg/README.md

 - Add instructions for [heif-converter-image](https://github.com/MaestroError/heif-converter-image) as CLI
 - Find out if it can be used with docker CLI command from PHP, add in docs if yes
 - Build executables and draft a release
-- Answer and close issue
+- Answer and close issues